No Cosigner Student Loans

 What are the different types of student loans with no cosigner?

 Student loans with no cosigner are hard to come by outside of federal loans.
 Only federal loans commonly do not require a cosigner; nearly all other private funding sources require you to have a cosigner.
-Certain examples of student loans with no cosigner include Perkins loans, Stafford loans, and PLUS loans.
+Certain examples of student loans with no cosigner include Perkins loans, Direct loans, and PLUS loans.

 Types of Student Loans